zentnerlab/TSRexploreR/github/STANDARD_ANALYSIS.md

 ### TSS Annotation

-After formatting the counts and optionally CPM normalizing them, the TSSs will be annotated relative to known features.
+After formatting counts and optionally CPM normalizing them, TSSs will be annotated relative to known features.
 This function takes either the path and file name of a 'GTF' or 'GFF' file, or a 'TxDb' package from bioconductor.
-The example below uses a 'GTF' file from Ensembl (R64-1-1 Release 99), and will annotate each TSS to the closest transcript.
+The example below uses a 'GTF' file from Ensembl (R64-1-1 Release 99) and annotates each TSS to the closest transcript.

 ```
 annotation <- system.file("extdata", "S288C_Annotation.gtf", package = "tsrexplorer")